-Author: Craig Bruce Type: public domain
+Author : Craig Bruce

-A full featured text editor for the
+: public domain Type A full featured text editor for the

-C-128 that supports your REU, from the C-1750 (512K) all the way up to 8 megabytes for the expanded REUs.
-It can handle 100K on an unexpanded C-128!
-Finally a way to handle those whopping text files without splitting them.
-It can handle text files in sequential and program form, can read Speedscript, Pet Ascii, and regular ASCII text files.
-It has many text editing commands and also doubles as a handy Pet<->ASCII text converter and word processor.
+C-128 that supports your REU, from the C-1750 (512K) all the way up to 8 megabytes for the expanded REUs. handle 100K on an unexpanded C-128!
+Finally a way to handle those whopping text files without splitting them. can handle text files in sequential and program form, can read Speedscript, Pet

+Ascii, and regular ASCII text files. has many text editing commands and also doubles as a handy Pet<->ASCII text converter and word processor.